Resources and support for ready-to-use

 Management guidelines for hypertensive emergencies

-Ready-to-use CARDENE I.V. is a dihydropyridine calcium channel blocker.1 It is the only available FDA-approved premixed formulation of nicardipine hydrochloride, an antihypertensive agent recommended or included in the following guidelines, including American Heart Association (AHA)/American Stroke Association (ASA) stroke guidelines.
+Ready-to-use CARDENE I.V. is a dihydropyridine calcium channel blocker.1 It is the only available FDA-approved premixed formulation of nicardipine hydrochloride, an antihypertensive agent recommended or included in the following guidelines, including American Heart Association (AHA)/American Stroke Association (ASA) acute ischemic stroke (AIS) guidelines.

-2003 JNC 7 report (for BP Reduction in Hypertensive Emergencies)*2
+2003 JNC 7 report (for BP Reduction in Hypertensive Emergencies)*5

 Examples of hypertensive emergencies include hypertensive encephalopathy, intracerebral hemorrhage, and dissecting aortic aneurysm, among others.